nirajprakash/taru-plants-android/docs.md

+# notes
-// use mockserver for retrofit
+- use mockserver for retrofit
-// use roboelectric for unit testing
+- use roboelectric for unit testing
+- avoid singleton usage, optIn for injection ( DefaultIdentityRepositoryTest )
+- Extend truth subject for custom works